Financial Aid FAQs

 What if I have questions about my financial aid package?

-If you have questions after reviewing your aid package, please email financialaid@law.uchicago.edu.
+We encourage you to review our Understanding Your Aid Package webpage.
+If you still have questions after reviewing this website, please email financialaid@law.uchicago.edu

 Do you match scholarships offered by peer institutions?

-Does the University of Chicago Law School offer any loan repayment assistance to students entering Public Interest?
+Does the University of Chicago Law School offer any loan repayment assistance to students entering a public interest career?

-Yes, we have a Loan Repayment Assistance Program (LRAP) which can assist graduates accepting Public Interest positions.
-We strive to offer graduates maximum flexibility and encourage anyone considering work in the public and not-for-profit sector to borrow only federal loans.
-LRAP assists with federal loans payments only.
+Yes, we have a Loan Repayment Assistance Program (LRAP) which can assist graduates accepting public interest positions.
+We strive to offer graduates maximum flexibility and encourage anyone considering work in the public and not-for-profit sector to borrow only federal loans as LRAP assists with federal loans payments only.
 You can also take maximum advantage of our assistance when you combine it with the Federal Public Service Forgiveness Program (PSLF).
 If you would like to talk more about loan repayment assistance, please email the Financial Aid Office at financialaid@law.uchicago.edu.

-Does the University of Chicago Law School participate in the Yellow Ribbon Program?
+Does the University of Chicago Law School participate in the VA's Yellow Ribbon Program?

 Yes, the Law School is proud to be a participant in the VA's Yellow Ribbon program and to provide an unlimited contribution for each qualifying participant.
 If you think that you may qualify, please make sure you request a Certificate of Eligibility (COE) from the VA showing your end service date and complete the application on the University Registrar’s webpage.
 You can find more information about VA educational benefits on the VA website.